Alexandre-io/verdaccio-ldap/README.md

 $ npm install verdaccio-ldap
 ```

-> A detailed example of the verdaccio-ldap plugin + OpenLDAP server packed in Docker is available [here](https://github.com/verdaccio/docker-examples/tree/master/ldap-verdaccio).
+> A detailed example of the verdaccio-ldap plugin + OpenLDAP server packed in Docker for v3 is available [here](https://github.com/verdaccio/docker-examples/tree/master/ldap-verdaccio) and for v4 [here](https://github.com/verdaccio/docker-examples/tree/master/ldap-verdaccio-v4).

 [Read a guide how to migrate from Verdaccio v3 to v4 using LDAP plugin](https://verdaccio.org/blog/2019/10/05/verdaccio-4-with-ldap-and-docker).